Nanditha (singer): Early life

-Nanditha completed her BE from R V College of Engineering (RVCE), Bangalore.
+Nanditha obtained a bachelor of engineering degree from R.V.
+College of Engineering, Bangalore.
 She worked as a software engineer for Cisco systems for some time.
 She left the job and got involved fully into music.
-She is also a trained veena player.
+Nanditha is also a trained veena player, secured a scholarship from Centre for Cultural Resources and Training, New Delhi, and trained under R. K. Suryanarayan.
 Her musical career started as a track singer for music director Hamsalekha.
 He gave her the first break in his film Habba in 1998.

 Career

 Nanditha has worked with many composers including Ilayaraja, Mano Murthy, Hamsalekha, V. Manohar, Rajesh Ramanath and others.
 She has won the Karnataka state award four times which includes for three consecutive times and she is the only singer so far from Karnataka to achieve that.
 She has established herself as a dubbing artist too.
 She has dubbed for hit films like Nanna Preethiya Hudugi (for Deepa), Paris Pranaya (for Minal patel).
 She has won filmfare award for best female singer for the song Kariya I love you from Duniya.

-She has performed all over India,Singapore,USA,Muscat and etc as a professional singer and a Veena artist.Till date ,she has sung in more than 500 movies in Kannada,Telugu,Tamil,Malayalam which add upto over 2000 movie songs.
+She has performed all over India, Singapore, USA, Muscat etc. as a professional singer and a Veena artist.
+To date, she has sung in more than 500 movies in Kannada, Telugu, Tamil, and Malayalam, which add up to over 2000 movie songs.
 She has also sung over 5000 devotional, folk, sugam Sangeetha songs in over 9 languages.